rvanbruggen/HackoladeGitTestRepo/README.md

 ## 2. Add a new Hackolade model to one of the clones of the repo
 We are going to reverse engineer a MongoDB model file and store that in Clone1, the first clone of the repo.
 We do this in the `main` branch of the repo.
 When we then switch to the second clone, we will pull the latest changes and receive the new data model as part of the `main` branch as well.

+In a normal situation, different users will be working on different clones of the repo, and as they do, they can just commit their changes and it will not result in any conflict.
+If, however, users start to work on their local clones at the same time, and make changes to these clones at the same time, then the chance of conflicts between these changes arises.
+Hackolade has taken great care to structure the file format of the data model in such a way that many of these simultaneous edits can be automatically resolved.
+We will therefore demonstrate both the case where a parallel edit to a data model gets automatically, and manually resolved.

-# Part 2: Scenario 1 - Small, non-conflicting change to the data model
+# Part 2: Scenario 1 - Small, conflicting change to the data model with manual resolution

 We will make sure that both Clone1 and Clone2 are fully up-to-date and in sync with the Github remote.
 Then, in Clone 1, we will add a new property `Score1` (Numeric) to the `Movies` collection.
 We will commit that change, but not push it yet.
 Switching to Clone 2, we will add a new property `Score2` (Numeric) to the `Movies` collection.
 We will commit that change, and immediately push it.
 Therefore, the later change will have been synced to the remote, and the earlier change to the datamodel is still committed to Clone1 - but not yet synced to the remote.